mp-se/kegmon/README.md

 * Integration with Home Assistant
 * Weights and Volumes in Metric, Imperial (both US and UK)
 * Pour detection for pours over 100 ml
+* Estimation on how many glasses remain in the kegs
+* Firmware update via UI
+* One build for all hardware options
+* Modern HTML5 UI
+* Easy scale calibration
+* 3D models and PCB
+* Mobile dashboard